+We did not stop in Urubamba just took a left at the intersection with the valley road.
 The road to Ollantaytambo follows the river.
 It was only a 20-minute drive.
 Vegetation reflects the valley’s warm, dry climate.

 In other places in the valley, corn and other crops are grown on the same terraces and fields the Inka used.

-It is believed that Ollantaytambo was built for religious purposes as part of a royal estate.
+It is believed that Ollantaytambo was built purely for religious purposes as part of a royal estate.
 The structure has no residential or agricultural areas as at Machu Picchu.

 From the top you can also see storehouses the Inka built on the hills around Ollantaytambo.
 Building the storehouses at higher altitudes where it is cooler and windier slowed decay.